This event was scheduled for August 2021, but due to COVID concerns, we have rescheduled it for March 2022. Join us!

 CHEF JIM MURRAY.
 Chef Murray is the chef for The National Pork Board, he is a Certified Executive Chef by the World Association of Chefs Societies (WACS) in Paris and the American Culinary Federation.
 He will discuss the future of pork and the culinary arts.

 MALCOM REED.
 Malcom is one of the most respected men in barbecue and a genuine YouTube Star.
-He is also pitmaster of the Killer Hogs BBQ team.
+He is also pitmaster of the Killer Hogs BBQ team and producer of Killer Hogs Rubs and Sauces.

 AARON “HUSKEE” LYONS.
 Huskee is the manager of our Pitmaster Club and Moderato answering reader questions.
 A KCBS Certified Barbeque Judge (CBJ), he experimented for a few years with a cheap Brinkmann cabinet charcoal smoker before graduating to a Yoder Wichita offset smoker.
 His arsenal has since expanded to nine cookers and counting.